“Sticks and stones may break my bones, but words will never hurt me.”

 Proverbs 16:24 (ESV)

-Kind words are like sweetness to our soul.
-We should use kind words and words that recognize others generously so we can bless and bring joy to the day.
+Kind words are like sweetness to your soul.
+We should use kind words and words that recognize others generously so we can bless and bring joy to their day.

 Words Can Inspire & Encourage

-Most of what we accomplish in life can be traced to the inspiring and encouraging words of other people.
-We should recognize the power of our words and how we can use use our words to inspire and encourage others.
+Many things that we accomplish in life can be traced to the inspiring and encouraging words of other people.
+We should recognize the power of our words and how we can use our words to inspire and encourage others.

 “A gentle tongue is a tree of life, but perverseness in it breaks the spirit.”